easy-form/react-form-simple/docs/intro/introduce.md

 ## <Mdh>Dynamic form</Mdh>

-Implement dynamic forms by directly assigning values to the array and then calling the _setState_ method to manually refresh the view.
-The purpose of calling the _setState_ method is that directly changing the model's data will not cause the view to re-render outside the form.
+Implement dynamic forms by directly assigning values to the array and then calling the _forceUpdate_ method to manually refresh the view.
+The purpose of calling the _forceUpdate_ method is that directly changing the model's data will not cause the view to re-render outside the form.
 <code src="../demos/_dymic.tsx"></code>

-You can also use another method to implement dynamic forms without calling the setState method.
+You can also use another method to implement dynamic forms without calling the forceUpdate method.
 <code src="../demos/_dymic_01.tsx"></code>

 No matter which method is used, the first parameter of the render method should be separated by **.** if it is multi-level.